 If your civil partnership has lasted for less than a year, or you don’t want it to end, you can get a separation order to agree the details of how you want to separate.
 Read more about Separation Agreements here.

 Our Family Law Solicitors in Norwich are experts and practice within the Law Society's Family Law Protocol.
-As an independent firm, we can be flexible in how we approach your matter and will work closely with you to deliver our very high level of expertise in a personable and cost effective way.
-We offer a Fixed Fee civil partnership dissolution package where the legal fee can be agreed at the outset offering you peace of mind.
-Visit our Pricing page to find out more.
+As an independent firm, we can be flexible in how we approach your matter and will work closely with you to deliver our very high level of expertise in a personable and cost-effective way.

 Please contact one of the team to discuss your specific requirements.